 Gravity Forms Review: The Right Contact Form Plugin for You?

-A contact form is essential for any WordPress website, but you’ll often need to create other types of form too.
+Recently, we put Gravity Forms to the test, and we quickly realized that having a reliable contact form is just the first step – you’ll typically need to create other types of forms, too.
 For example, you might create a request a quote form, or give attendees a way to RSVP to your event.

 No matter what type of form you create, you’ll need a secure, easy-to-use editor.
-With that in mind, in this Gravity Forms review we’ll see whether it’s the right form builder for you.
+So, does Gravity Forms truly live up to its reputation as a flexible, top-tier form builder?
+Let’s find out, in this detailed Gravity Forms review.

 1. Professionally-Designed Form Templates